rtCamp/frappe-ui-react/CONTRIBUTING.md

 Working on your first pull request?
 You can learn how in this free video series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).

 Get started with [good first issues](https://github.com/rtCamp/frappe-ui-react/issues?q=is:open+is:issue+label:"good+first+issue"), which have a limited scope and a working solution that's already been discussed.
-This makes them ideal for newer developers, or those who are new to these libraries and want to see how the contribution process works.
+This makes them ideal for newer developers, or those who are new to this library and want to see how the contribution process works.

 We also have a list of [ready to take issues](https://github.com/rtCamp/frappe-ui-react/issues?q=is:open+is:issue+label:"ready+to+take"), which are issues that have already been at least partially resolved in discussion, to the point that it's clear what to do next.
 These issues are great for developers who want to reduce their chances of falling down a rabbit hole in search of a solution.